Home Windows 7 Vista Themes Freeware Privacy

-How To Pin Computer Icon To Taskbar In Windows 7
+How To Pin This PC (Computer Icon) To Taskbar In Windows 10/8/7

-One of the fine features of Windows 7 is Superbar (new taskbar).
-It lets you pin programs to the taskbar, similar to pinning programs to Start menu in earlier version of Windows7.
+One of the best features of Windows 7 is the new taskbar.
+It lets you pin programs to the taskbar, similar to pinning programs to Start menu in the earlier versions of the Windows operating system.

 Pin computer to taskbar